PolusAI/workflow-inference-compiler/docs/userguide.md

 Many software packages have a way of automatically discovering files which they can use. (examples: [pytest](https://docs.pytest.org/en/latest/explanation/goodpractices.html#conventions-for-python-test-discovery) [pylint](https://pylint.pycqa.org/en/latest/user_guide/usage/run.html))

-By default, wic will recursively search for tools / workflows within the directories (and subdirectories) listed in the config file's json tags `search_paths_cwl` and `search_paths_yml`.
+By default, wic will recursively search for tools / workflows within the directories (and subdirectories) listed in the config file's json tags `search_paths_cwl` and `search_paths_wic`.
 The paths listed can be absolute or relative.
 The default `config.json` is shown.

 ***`We strongly recommend placing all repositories of tools / workflows in the same parent directory.`***